prolinkz/cmd-prompt/README.md

 ### Task Manager> Managing Tasks and Services of Windows
+- to use command be sure you are on C:/Users/Administrator> path
 >> Task Manager
 - Activities are running in a computer system in style of operations for supporting running application and the machine actually.
 Several Tasks are running and bucnch of services consume much memory which we need to get to know which are needed are which are not.
 - These bunch of services running to support the GUI User Interface activities.  which are esential to run